 A year ago, Amman was in flames as Palestinian commandos and the Jordanian Army started their bloodiest showdown.

-A year ago, Amman was in flames as Palestinian commandos and the Jordanian Army started their bloodiest showdown.
+Background: A year ago, Amman was in flames as Palestinian commandos and the Jordanian Army started their bloodiest showdown.
 On Saturday, the anniversary of the outbreak of fighting, Visnews cameraman George Haj returned to the scene of some of the worst fighting in the Jordanian capital.

 Where streets once swarmed with armed soldiers -- commands and Jordanian troops -- there are now mainly shoppers.
 King Hussein's troops are still in evidence, however, as at the Al-Wahdat and Al-Hussein refugee camps, two chief pockets of commando resistance a year ago.